dcrules2/pl-sample-storacha/README.md

 Next you'll need to take your files and upload them to IPFS.
 This code has been made under the assumption you already have an account and a space created.
 If you need to learn how to make an account or create a space, please reference these [docs](https://web3.storage/docs/quickstart/).

 In the code block we go over:
-• Creating a client
+- Creating a client
-• Logging into your account
+- Logging into your account
-• Access a ready made space through your did
+- Accessing a ready-made space through your DID
-• Utlizing `uploadDirectory`
+- Utilizing `uploadDirectory`
-•Returning a URL to access the IPFS directory in the console log
+- Returning a URL to access the IPFS directory in the console log

 Access the full file [here](https://github.com/dcrules2/pl-sample-storacha/blob/main/src/app/upload.js).